Riyas-Noushad/C3-Partner-Portal/docs/Plan-Management.md

 * [Add new plan](/docs/Plan-Management.md#add-new-plan)
 <!-- TOC -->
 ### Plans
 Plan is nothing but group of offers.
 These offers can either be Microsoft provided or your custom provided offers.
 For adding or onboarding a customer into C3 Portal you must need a plan.
+Also you can bundle your custom offers with Microsoft provided offers and you can sell with suitable prices.

 ### Non Shareable plan